kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-Nginx.md

 This is an example for a configuration of [Nginx](https://www.nginx.com/) as a proxy in front of JATOS.
 It is not necessary to run JATOS with a proxy but it's common.
 It supports encryption (HTTPS) and WebSockets for JATOS' group studies.

 The following is the content of `/etc/nginx/nginx.conf`.
 Change it to your needs.
 You probably want to change your servers address (`www.example.com` in the example) and the path to the SSL certificate and its key.
+Those `proxy_set_header X-Forwarded-*` and `proxy_set_header X-Real-IP` are necessary to tell JATOS the real requester's IP address.

 As an additional security measurement you can uncomment the `location /jatos` and config your local network.
 This will restrict the access to JATOS' GUI (every URL starting with `/jatos`) to the local network.